cellux/openwrt-upgrade/README.md

 	sysupgrade -v /tmp/openwrt-ar71xx-generic-tl-wr842n-v1-squashfs-sysupgrade.bin
 	```

+	When the upgrade is complete, the router shall reboot with all network settings preserved.

-	Try a cold reset (unplug-wait-replug) if the router doesn't come up after the upgrade.
+	If the router doesn't come up, try a cold reset (unplug-wait-replug).

 9. Install extra packages: